Crabs run a close second to

 • Pasteurized crabmeat can be refrigerated in its unopened package for about six months.

 • Canned crab can be kept for at least a year unopened.
+After opening, refrigerate in an airtight container and use within two days.

 • All crab meat spoils quickly, even after cooking.
 Never leave it at room temperature for any length of time.